oo03par/hexchallenge/README.md

 This will start the application on port 8080 - point your web browser to http://localhost:8080/ to see the homepage.

+### Endpoints

+The following endpoints have been written:
+- GET - `/user` - Get all users
+- POST - `/user` - Create a new user.
+Body must be sent as From URL Encoded data, with the following parameters -- email - The user's email address - required
+-- forename - The user's forename - optional, 50 characters or less
+-- surname - The user's surname - optional, 100 characters or less
+- GET - `/user/{id}` - Read the user data
+- PUT - `/user/{id}` - Update the user with new information.
+Body as for create
+- DELETE - `/user/{id}` - Delete the specific user

+There is also a swagger file in the project.

 ## Testing
 Tests have been written using the [Mocha](https://mochajs.org/) JavaScript test framework - to execute the tests, run